alex2276564/PermGuard/README.md

 ## 📝 Note

 **AxiomPaper Compatibility:** This plugin may interfere with the AxiomPaper plugin's functionality.
 AxiomPaper only checks permissions when a player joins the server, so if you remove all permissions and then restore them while in-game, the Axiom mod will not work properly.
 To make PermGuard and Axiom work together, you can grant yourself the `axiom.*` permission on your account (and configure PermGuard not to remove it) to ensure both plugins function correctly.

+**Performance Optimization:** PermGuard checks permissions synchronously during the player join event.
+For optimal performance, avoid adding unnecessary permissions to the configuration file.
+Remove any permissions that you don't actually need to monitor.
+For most admin accounts, you can simply use the wildcard permission `*` instead of listing multiple individual permissions, as this provides comprehensive protection while maintaining efficiency.

 ## 📦 Other Plugins